blocksds/dswifi/documentation/library_design.md

 WiFi register.
 When the client determines it needs to send a message, it checks this register.
 If it's disabled, it will send an empty CF-ACK packet with no body.
 If this register is enabled, it will send the packet it points to.

+## 6. IEEE 802.11 packet format

+The format of WiFi packets is defined by the IEEE 802.11 standard.
+There's no point in documenting this in DSWifi as there are much better references that can be used.
+The main reference used to develop DSWifi after the creation of BlockDS is "802.11 Wireless Networks: The Definitive Guide" by Matthew Gast.
+This book has enough low-level information to develop everything that DSWifi needs.
+Another book that was used as reference is "IEEE 802.11 Handbook: A Designer's Companion" by Bob O'Hara, Al Petrick, but this book doesn't have enough low-level information to be used on its own.